 Storm drains can similarly offer access points to snakes, and you can extend your search to the sidewalk surrounding your home if you’re still dealing with the threat of an infestation.
 Making this a semi-regular part of your home maintenance can help not just keep them away but also serve as a prevention method to keep pests like raccoons, mice, and opossums from your home.

-The efficacy of repellents like fox urine and lemongrass are largely anecdotal, but you can more effectively keep snakes away from your property by removing their reason for visiting in the first place.
-If a snake is venturing onto your property, there’s a good chance that they’re hunting for food.
+The efficacy of repellents like fox urine, garlic, and lemongrass are largely anecdotal, but you can more effectively keep snakes away from your property by removing their reason for visiting in the first place.
+Snakes are predators and seek shelter and food.
+So, if a snake is venturing onto your property, there’s a good chance that they’re hunting for food.
 If they stay, there’s a high probability it’s because your yard affords a dependable food source.
 Bird feeders are especially attractive to snakes because they attract potential meals in the form of birds but also because seeds that have either been dropped by birds or spilled when filling the feeder can lure in rodents and insects which snakes can then hunt.

 Standing water tends to build a pretty diverse ecosystem, and that includes insects, frogs, and small mammals that are often the preferred prey of snakes.
 Making sure that any pool in your yard is properly treated can prevent snakes and other animals from establishing a community on your lawn, and snakes are also often drawn to the poolside because they like to sunbathe on concrete.

-There’s some anecdotal evidence that ammonia or white vinegar placed around water sources can keep snakes away, but your surest bet is to reduce standing water sources as much as possible.
+Although there’s nothing proven, some anecdotal evidence suggests that ammonia or white vinegar placed around water sources can keep snakes away, but your surest bet is to reduce standing water sources as much as possible.
 Keep an eye out for parts of the lawn that gather standing water after heavy rainfall, and consider reducing the number of times you water your lawn if you’ve begun to notice snakes on your property.

 If your fence isn’t preventing a snake infestation — or if you don’t have any fence at all — it might be time for an upgrade.
 The unique physiology of snakes means that you’ll need to seek out fencing materials and employ techniques that can prevent them from just slithering through.
 The generally recognized height for a fence that will effectively keep snakes away is three feet, and there are two potential choices for materials.
 Vinyl fencing is a sheer option that snakes can neither climb over nor through, and tight mesh wire can be both effective and cheap as long as it’s positioned at an angle.
 In either case, you’re going to want to make sure that the fencing itself is buried at least half a foot into the ground.